 Dozier’s attorneys, however, obtained documents which showed the existence of a quota system from Sergeant Scott Kreher, head of the Atlanta police union, according to the motion.
 Kreher said he received the documents from anonymous sources.
 The motion also stated that Atlanta Police officers verified the authenticity of the documents during pretrial testimony.

 In the motion, Dozier requests that Senior U.S. District Court Judge Marvin Shoob enter a default judgment.
 A default judgment would mean that no trial would be necessary to determine whether or not the Atlanta Police Department was liable for Johnston’s death.
 In the case of a default judgment, only damages would need to be determined.

 Bill Mitchell, attorney for Dozier, said, “I’ve never seen a situation like this, where there were quotas that were explicitly set out and implemented through the department.
 It’s shocking.”

 This case is interesting because the plaintiff faces a large city government rather than an individual or business.
 Whether caused by careless driver, medical professional, or government employee, a wrongful death changes the lives of relatives forever.
 At MLN Law, we offer aggressive, caring representation for family members in wrongful death cases.
 We work hard to uncover all of the facts so that everyone involved will realize the full extent of the consequences of the defendant’s actions.
-If your family member has been wrongfully killed, contact an experienced Atlanta wrongful death attorney as soon as possible.
+If your family member has been wrongfully killed, contact an experienced attorney as soon as possible.
 Call MLN Law at 404-531-9700 to schedule your free consultation.